ajefferiss/open-moments/content/tech/php_login_form.md

 ?>
 ```

-This function is pretty straight forward, we create a hash of our password using the PHP [password_hash](http://php.net/manual/en/function.password-hash.php) function which creates a strong one-way hash.
+The `Users::create_user` function is pretty straight forward, we create a hash of our password using the PHP [password_hash](http://php.net/manual/en/function.password-hash.php) function which creates a strong one-way hash.
 We don't need to worry about creating a [salt](https://en.wikipedia.org/wiki/Salt_(cryptography)) as PHP will take care of this for us.
 We'll be generating the hash using the Blowfish algorithm.
 Once the hash has been generated, we then pass through the information to the `UsersDAL::create_user` which will insert the record into the database for us.
-Once this is done, we simply store all of the information within the appropriate class variables.
+Once this is done, we login the user via `Users::login`.

-The updated `UsersDAL` class will contain three new methods, one to check whether or not the given username exists, `UserDAL::user_exists`, one to retrieve the newly generated session ID, `UserDAL::get_session_id` and the third to create the user within the database:
+The login function retrieves the users password from the database and passes the password we're logging in with, and the hashed password into the [password_verify](http://php.net/manual/en/function.password-verify.php) function.
+This function will then ensure that the passwords match; if they don't then we exit out before creating the database session, and loading the user remaining users information so that we can setup a PHP session.

+Beyond the methods mentioned above, the `UsersDAL` class will be updated to include a `UsersDAL::user_exists` method so that we can check to see if a user exists before creating it.
+The updated `UsersDAL` class will be:
 ```
 <?php
 session_start();